 Right now, I am in the process of creating a new bunch of people, and I love every minute of it.
 The genre is yet undecided.
 I like to find my people first, and then we learn what their story could be.

-The people I create tend to be composites’ of people I know, and that goes for the bad as well as the good.
-It helps, I think, to know how a person behaved in certain circumstances, especially when you have personally witnessed all the mistake they made!
+The people I create tend to be composites’ of all people I know, and that goes for the bad as well as the good.
+It helps, I think, to know how a person behaved in certain circumstances, especially when you have personally witnessed all the mistakes they made!